junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 He reaches out to pull Cas's limp body into his embrace tenderly, holding him there.

-A screech of car racing to them and brake sharply.
+A car races to them with a screech and brakes sharply.

 "Oh God, oh God --" Sam gasps, rushing to them before the Impala is even completely halted.

 "Is he..."
 Sam runs to his brother, seeing what he's holding, breathless and choked.
-"Dean, is Cas... dead?"
+"Dean, is Cas... gone?"

 Dean looks up at him, streaks of tear marks still on his face, but he's smiling.
 "Cas made it.
 Son of a bitch is so strong.
 I know it.
 He wouldn't just leave me like that."